What do I Photograph Weddings and Portraits With?

 Over time, more lenses became available, and the capabilities of the cameras grew.
 Around 2018, Sony’s A9 and A7iii were at a level where they met or surpassed my requirements, including improved low light shooting and the inclusion of dual memory card slots.
-Later during this year, Nikon and Canon announced their own full-frame mirrorless camera bodies, but the fact that they only had a single card slot, in my view, made these cameras unsuitable for professional wedding photography (though both of these companies have since released mirrorless bodies with dual card slots).
+Later during this year, Nikon and Canon announced their own full-frame mirrorless camera bodies, but the fact that they only had a single card slot, in my view, made these otherwise intriguing cameras unsuitable for professional wedding photography (though both of these companies have since released mirrorless bodies with dual card slots).

 Fuji is the other mirrorless camera system that is widely used by wedding photographers, and I did consider it.
 The most tempting aspect of this system was that the camera bodies and lenses are generally a bit more compact and lighter that Sony's, but this is largely due to the fact that Fuji uses a crop sensor, and I preferred to stick with full-frame.
-And in addition to Sony appearing to have a more sophisticated and robust autofocus than Fuji, high ISO images are a bit cleaner (image noise level is roughly on par with the Canon 5DmkIV and the venerable Nikon D750).
+And in addition to Sony appearing to have a more sophisticated and robust autofocus than Fuji, high ISO images are a bit cleaner.

 What’s so Great About Sony Mirrorless Cameras for Weddings?